• Skip to primary navigation

 6th Step: Bake!

-a bowl of fresh whipped frosting
+a bowl of cream cheese frosting.

 Meanwhile, make your Cream Cheese Frosting by mixing cream cheese with butter, sugar.